DeepLcom/deepl-mock/README.md

 after 10 minutes of inactivity.

 ### Only .txt files
 This mock server only supports .txt files for document translation.
-The DeepL API additionally supports .docx, .pptx and .html/.htm files.
+The DeepL API additionally supports .docx, .pptx, .pdf and .html/.htm files.
 The server removes documents after 10 minutes of inactivity.

 ### Account usage
 This mock server uses simplified calculations to update account usage.